t-hishinuma/DD-AVX_v3/README.md

 * (SIMD_REG class is difficult to share with Scalar, so I want to change it to REG class.)
 * The conversion routine to BCRS format doesn't work because I'm currently trying to rework it to make it multi-threaded.

-# Document
-It can be generated using Doxygen.

-# Testing
+# Test and sample
+## test
-We have a complete set of tests for each feature in the test directory.
-You can find them in the test directory.
+We have a complete set of tests for each feature in the `test/` directory.

 > cd test/
 >
 > make
 >
-> make test
+> make test_all

+## sample
+We have implemented an example of the CG method, which is available in `sample/`.